flexxxaloe/SpringBookStore/README.md

 ### 3. Search and purchase as USER

-GET /catalog/search?title=Demo&page=0&size=20 and GET /catalog/{id} are public.
-GET /catalog returns an informational message, not the book list.
+GET /catalog/search?title=Demo&page=0&size=20 and GET /catalog/{id} are public endpoints.
+GET /catalog returns a short API information message.

 Switch back to the reader's token.
 POST /orders — use the created book ID: